 (c) Notification and Consent.
 In cases where all parties are represented by counsel, motions should contain a statement by counsel reporting counsel's good-faith effort to inform counsel for all other parties of the intended filing of the motion.
-The statement should indicate (i) whether the other parties consent to the relief being sought and (ii) whether any other party intends to file a response. (d) Withdrawal of Appeal in Criminal Cases.
-Withdrawal of appeal in criminal cases shall be in accordance with N.C.G.S. § 15A-1450.
+The statement should indicate (i) Sletter for other parties consent to the relief being sought and (ii) whether any other party intends to file a response.

+(d With haval of Appeal in Criminal Cases.
+With drawal of appeal in criminal cases shall be in accordance with N.C.C.S. § EA-1450.
 In addition to the requirements of N.C.G.S. § 15A-1450, after the record on appeal in a criminal case has been filed in an appellate court but before the filing of an opinion, the defendant shall also file a written notice of the withdrawal with the clerk of the appropriate appellate court.